USharma002/py-radiosity/README.md

 - I'm getting a decent image for simple scenes as of now.
 - I'm able to load `.obj` files (not just Cornell box).
+- Some of the components have been vectorized
+- A barebones visualization of triangles

 ---